JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 ## So, what can we do?

-We want to find a way to decouple our door server from the rest of the system and protect it from unrelated issues.
+We want to find a way to decouple the DoorServer from the rest of the system and protect it from unrelated issues.

 I'm sure there are many ways you could do this, but in this article I want to talk about a specific one I recently deployed to production with success.